SecretSourceWeb/ratify/CONTRIBUTING.md

 ### Issues Installing and Configuring phpcs

 The beauty of `phpcs` is it's integration with vscode.
 You can see right in your editor where the problems are (and fix them, hopefully).
 However, getting phpcs up and running is not an easy task.
-Here is our  recommended configuration:
+Fortunately, thanks in part to wprig (who showed us how to do this), phpcs is not installed and configured automatically.
+No end user interaction required!

+If you install the [phpcs extension]() of vscode, it should pick up the repository configuration automatically.
+If not, here are the steps to install phpcs globally.

 1. Install phpcs globally (normally ~/.composer/vendor/bin/phpcs)
 2. Install the [WordPress coding standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) in a global location somewhere on your system, maybe ~/Sites/wpcs
-3. Tell phpcs to use the coding standards with `phpcs --config-set installed_paths /path/to/wpcs`
+3. Tell phpcs to use the coding standards with
+	`phpcs --config-set installed_paths (comma-delimited set of paths to your coding standards)`.
+	For example, since I have coding standards in ~/Sites/wpcs and in ~/.composer/vendor/phpcompatibility/phpcompatibility-wp, the command
+	for me is
+`phpcs --config-set installed_paths \
+	'/Users/tedsr/Sites/wordpress/wpcs,\
+	/Users/tedsr/.composer/vendor/phpcompatibility/php-compatibility,\
+	/Users/tedsr/.composer/vendor/phpcompatibility/phpcompatibility-paragonie,\
+	/Users/tedsr/.composer/vendor/phpcompatibility/phpcompatibility-wp'`.
-4. Use the .phpcs.xml.dist file found in this repository (copy it to your own project)
+4. Use the `phpcs.xml.dist` file found in this repository (copy it to your own project)

 ## References ##